Women in a seminar talking

 Managed fund

-Pooled fund which invests across a wide range of asset classes.
+Pooled fund which invests across single or multiple asset classes.
 Managed fund is a broad term which includes superannuation schemes, unit trusts, group investment funds (GIFs) and some life insurance.
 They combine money from many investors who seek a higher return by having professional managers buy, sell and hold shares within a portfolio of investments.

 Manager risk